tardfree/raspi-stuff/readme.md

 The `run.sh` script launches the emulator.
 Note: this will reboot ok if necessary, but poweroff doesn't work and results in a halt only.

+To SSH into the virtual instance:
+`ssh -p 5022 pi@localhost -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null`

 ## Scripts and tools

 * `raspios.sdcard-setup.sh` SD card writing script, which injects SSH and WIFI